wise-vision/wisevision.proj/README.md

 ## Docker Run

 Other way to run the project is to use docker-compose.
-This step requires `docker`, `docker-compose` installed and also the GitHub token to be set in the environment
+This step requires `docker`, `docker-compose` installed and also the GitHub token to be set in the environment.

 ### Setup

-It is required to set up
+It is required to set up.

 ```bash
 vcs import --recursive < project.repos